RyanJarv/EC2FakeImds/README.md

 # EC2FakeImds (WIP)

 NOTE: This is a work in progress, and may or may not work for you.
 I've tried to make notes where pieces are missing or untested however.
+The overall process however has been tested and works as expected.

 ## Alternatives